-I acknowledge that no official at the Phoenix Community Learning Center has authorized the employment of any family members.
-Family members, regardless of where they reside, are defined as the following: spouse, children (whether dependent or not), siblings, parents, grandparents, grandchildren, and any other person related by blood or by marriage and living in the same household.9 governing radionity of the community benoon Related party #1 Role Related party #2 Role
+I acknowledge that no official at [School Name] has authorized the employment of any family members.
+Family members, 1 regardless of where tl ney reside, are defined as the following: spouse, children (whether dependen t or not); siblings; par rents; grandparents; grandchildren; and any other person related by blood or by marriage and livi ng in the same household.